Eets

 Eets (also known as Eets: Hunger.
-It's emotional.) was a 2D puzzle game developed by Klei Entertainment and first released on March 27, 2006 for Microsoft Windows.
-It was later released for Mac OS X on December 9, 2010.
+It's emotional.) is a puzzle video game developed by Klei Entertainment.
+It was released for Microsoft Windows on March 27, 2006, and for Mac OS X on December 9, 2010.
 Both the Windows and Macintosh versions of the game are distributed digitally via Steam.
-On April 25, 2007 the game was released for the Xbox 360 via Xbox Live Arcade under the title Eets: Chowdown.
+On April 25, 2007, the game was released for the Xbox 360 via Xbox Live Arcade under the title Eets: Chowdown.
 Eets is a puzzle game with similarities to Lemmings where players must guide a character through an on-screen puzzle.

-Eets was later reimagined as Eets Munchies.
+Eets was reimagined as Eets Munchies.
 Its beta debuted as part of Humble Indie Bundle 9; the full game was subsequently released on Steam on March 11, 2014.
 The original Eets is no longer available.

 Both Eets and Eets: Chowdown were well received by critics.
 Eets holds an aggregate score of 81.75% at GameRankings, while Eets: Chowdown averages a score of 78.33% at the same site.
 Reviewers generally praised the game's unique art style.
 Opinions were divided on the subject of gameplay, with some reviewers feeling it was too difficult, and others praising the game's difficulty level.

 Gameplay

-The game combines elements of games such as Lemmings and The Incredible Machine, and adds a quirky art style and a surreal sense of humor.
-In Eets the player must navigate the titular character through a series of platforms to collect puzzle pieces.
-In order to do so the player must place a variety of items in Eets' path to help him to his destination.
+Eets combines elements of games such as Lemmings and The Incredible Machine, and adds a quirky art style and a surreal sense of humor.
+In the game, the player must navigate the titular character through a series of platforms to collect puzzle pieces.
+In order to do so the player must place a variety of items in Eets's path to help him reach his destination.
 Explosive mushrooms fire Eets over an arc, whales can suck objects in and then shoot them back out their spout, and gravity pills allow Eets to walk upside down.

 Depending on the character's mood he reacts to stimuli differently.
 If Eets is angry he can jump across larger chasms, while a scared Eets will not jump at all.
 His mood can be changed in several ways, such as hitting him with chips from a chocolate cloud, which angers Eets.
 In addition to featuring over 100 levels, the official website has an additional puzzle pack that users can download, made by both fans and developers.

 Eets: Chowdown is the Xbox 360 version of the game.
 It includes 120 new levels and an action game called Marsho Madness.
 The core gameplay for Chowdown is the same as the home computer versions of Eets.
 Marsho Madness requires quick-reflex A-B-X-Y button press combinations to protect a stationary Eets from an ever-increasing horde of Marshmallow creatures.
 Each type of "Marsho" moves and acts differently, demanding varied and dynamic approaches.
 Strategic accuracy generates combo points, multipliers, and splash damage: all key to advancing the player's score.
 Extra lives and consumable powerups appear incrementally the longer the player survives.
 In this manner, this robust minigame combines elements of rhythm, puzzle, and arcade action genres.
 Rewards for gameplay include three achievements, unlockable gamer pictures and leaderboard postings.